-The general approach to handle difficult behaviour, discussed here, is applicable for any difficult behaviour.
+The general approach to handle difficult behaviour, discussed on page: Handling Behaviour Challenges, is applicable for any difficult behaviour.
 This approach, combined with appropriate communication and assistance, can reduce the agitation and withdrawal of dementia patients.
 Caregivers can also better cope with accusations and blame that arise from the patient’s paranoia, delusions, and hallucinations.
 On this page, we target some special behaviour challenges faced, and suggest things caregivers can consider for coping.
 The difficult behaviours listed here are, of course, not comprehensive.
 Some books/ resources that can help you understand a wider range of behaviours are included on this page.

 Some common difficult behaviours of dementia patients are wandering, incontinence, repetitions, sundowning